The One Biceps Exercise Wasting Your Time — and 3 to Try Instead

 Why You Should Skip the Barbell Curl

 Although there's no bad biceps exercise necessarily, some moves make it easier to commit some common errors.
-The barbell curl is one move you perform with caution (or skip entirely), according to Samuel Chan, certified athletic trainer and physical therapist at Bespoke Treatments in New York.
+The barbell curl is one move you perform with caution (or skip entirely), according to Samuel Chan, DPT, CSCS, a certified strength and conditioning specialist and physical therapist Bespoke Treatments in New York.
 Here's why:

 1. People Tend to Swing the Barbell